Vasil Panayotov

-Vasil Panayotov (Васил Панайотов; born 16 July 1990) is a Bulgarian professional footballer who plays as a midfielder for Cherno More Varna.
-Panayotov primarily plays as a centre midfielder.
+Vasil Panayotov (Васил Панайотов; born 16 July 1990) is a Bulgarian professional footballer who plays as a central midfielder for First League club Cherno More Varna, which he captains, and the Bulgaria national team.

-Career

 Club career

-Panayotov began his career at Levski Sofia, but he never made a first team appearance.
-However, he played regularly for the club with the under-19s.
+Born in Gotse Delchev, Panayotov began his youth career with hometown club Pirin, before moving to join the youth academy of Levski Sofia at age of 17.
+He played regularly for the under-19s, but never made a first team appearance.

 Panayotov went on loan to B PFG side Volov Shumen at the start of the 2009–10 season.

-In June 2010 he moved to Pirin Gotse Delchev.
+In June 2010, he moved to Pirin Gotse Delchev.
 He scored once in 16 appearances, before moving to Bansko in January 2011.

-In June 2016 Panayotov signed with Beroe Stara Zagora but was released in December.
+In June 2016, Panayotov signed with Beroe Stara Zagora but was released in December.

 On 16 January 2017, Panayotov signed with Stal Mielec.

-On 19 June 2017, Panayotov signed with Levski Sofia.
+On 19 June 2017, Panayotov moved to Levski Sofia.
 He left the club at the end of the 2017–18 season when his contract expired.

 On 7 August 2018, Panayotov signed with Cherno More for two years.
-On 17 August, he made his official debut in a 0–0 home draw against Beroe.
+On 17 August, he made his official debut in a 0–0 home draw against Beroe Stara Zagora.

+On 16 April 2025, Panayotov signed a one-year contract extension with the club.
+Following Daniel Dimov's retirement, he inherited the captain's armband ahead of the 2025–26 season.

 International career

-On 10 September 2019, he earned his first cap for Bulgaria, coming on as a late second-half substitute for Kristian Dimitrov in the 1–3 away loss against Ireland in a friendly match.
+On 10 September 2019, Panayotov earned his first cap for Bulgaria, coming on as a late second-half substitute for Kristian Dimitrov in the 1–3 away loss against Ireland in a friendly match.